This post is sponsored by Montana’s Yellowstone Country.

 The campground is closed this time of year, so we parked at the gate and walked a couple minutes to the trailhead.
 It was raining during our hike, but snowshoes would be helpful later in winter.

-Follow the trail upstream to a foot bridge.
+Follow the trail upstream to a footbridge.
 Cross Woodbine Creek and start making easy switchbacks up the hill.
-The trail winds through forest and into the Absaroka-Beartooth Wilderness Area before reaching a rock-walled viewing platform.
+The trail winds through the forest and into the Absaroka-Beartooth Wilderness Area before reaching a rock-walled viewing platform.